AN INTERVIEW ...THE DUBROVNIK TIMES

 Tell us about your new novel, Seagulls on the Ganges.

-'Seagulls on the Ganges' explores the themes of synchronicity - those coincidences that make us stop and wonder because in the moment of them they are just too meaningful to ignore, but at the same time it's a story about living your life bravely, after loss.
+'Seagulls on the Ganges' explores the themes of synchronicity - those coincidences that make us stop and wonder because in the moment of them they seem just to coincidental to ignore.
+But at the same time it's a story about living your life bravely, after loss.
 Through travel, food, observations, stunningly beautiful destinations, and the least likely characters, I hope I leave my readers uplifted by my personal experiences and the lessons I've learned.

 You chose to write it as fiction.
 Why?

 It was easier to condense the experiences and lessons of my life into a shorter story, plus at the same time, I was writing this book I was also writing the screenplay with a Hollywood producer.
-It was just easier.
 Although most of the names of the real characters have been changed, if you know my story you'll fast work out who is who.

 You recently traveled to Varanasi to sit on the Ganges.
 What did you learn there?

 Varanasi is not a tourist destination.
 It would be easy to describe it as a polluted filth hole, grim and even a macabre place, but at the same time, Varanasi is full of a spectacular life, color and celebration too.
-I feel I was called there to affirm I had fully grieved Bruce and that as he had moved on into his next life, so too had I moved on in mine, and it was all okay.
+I feel I was called there to affirm I had fully grieved Bruce and that as he had moved on into his next life, so too had I moved on in mine, and I would be okay.